IRS Forms

 Header – Business Information

-Enter the business name (or trade name), primary business code (6-digit code from IRS instructions), business address, accounting method (cash or accrual), and whether the business materially participated in every year it was in operation.
-The “material participation” question at the bottom of the header affects passive activity loss treatment.
+Enter the business name (or trade name), primary business code (6-digit code from IRS instructions), business address, accounting method (cash or accrual), and whether the taxpayer materially participated in the business during 2025.
+The “material participation” question at the bottom of the header affects passive activity loss treatment, and the seven material-participation tests under Treas.
+Reg. §1.469-5T set specific hour thresholds – simply spending time on the business does not automatically satisfy them.

 Part I – Income